Homemade Milky Way Chocolate Chip Cookies photo

 • 1/2 teaspoon salt

-• 12 ounces mini semi-sweet chocolate chips or regular chocolate chips
+• 12 ounces mini semi-sweet chocolate chips or regular chips

 • 8 Fun-size Milky Way candy bars chopped, then frozen